CBS Sports Network: 2010s

-On April 3, 2012, CBSSN premiered Rome, a sports news and talk program hosted by nationally syndicated radio host Jim Rome; Rome had recently left ESPN and his previous show, Jim Rome Is Burning, after signing a new contract with CBS Sports.
+On April 3, 2012, CBS Sports Network premiered Rome, a sports news and talk program hosted by nationally syndicated radio host Jim Rome; Rome had recently left ESPN and his previous show, Jim Rome Is Burning, after signing a new contract with CBS Sports.
 Rome ended in March 2015, but the channel subsequently announced in October 2017 that it will add a television simulcast of his radio program, The Jim Rome Show, beginning January 2, 2018.

-On June 7, 2012, CBSSN began to air the remaining games of the American Hockey League's 2012 Calder Cup Final between the Norfolk Admirals and the Toronto Marlies, starting with Game 3.
-On July 26, 2012, the network signed a deal with the United Football League – a second-tier professional football league that began play in October 2009 – to televise its games for the 2012 season.
-The UFL paid for all production expenses and received no rights fee from CBSSN for the broadcasts.
-The league lasted approximately four weeks on CBSSN before suspending operations halfway through the season.
+On June 7, 2012, CBS Sports Network began to air the remaining games of the American Hockey League's 2012 Calder Cup Final between the Norfolk Admirals and the Toronto Marlies, starting with game 3.
+On July 26, 2012, the network signed a deal with the United Football League—a second-tier professional football league that began play in October 2009—to televise its games for the 2012 season.
+The UFL paid for all production expenses and received no rights fee from CBS Sports Network for the broadcasts.
+The league lasted approximately four weeks on CBS Sports Network before suspending operations halfway through the season.

+Beginning in the 2012–13 season, CBS Sports Network began airing selected events for the Professional Bowlers Association's PBA Tour.
+They have also carried selected PWBA Tour events since professional women's bowling returned from an 11-year hiatus in the 2015 season.

-In September 2012, CBSSN introduced the new NFL studio show NFL Monday QB.
-The following season, CBSSN premiered That Other Pre-Game Show, a weekly, four-hour studio show on Sunday mornings hosted by Adam Schein, Jonathan Jones, Kyle Long, Amy Trask, and Brock Vereen, designed to be a more "casual" and "fan-focused" counterpart to CBS's own The NFL Today and competitors (such as ESPN's Sunday NFL Countdown).
+In September 2012, CBS Sports Network introduced the new NFL studio show NFL Monday QB.
+The following season, CBS Sports Network premiered That Other Pre-Game Show, a weekly, four-hour studio show on Sunday mornings hosted by Adam Schein, Jonathan Jones, Kyle Long, Amy Trask, and Brock Vereen, designed to be a more "casual" and "fan-focused" counterpart to CBS's own The NFL Today and competitors (such as ESPN's Sunday NFL Countdown).